shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 --> The list's remove() method only removes the first occurrence of the specified value.
 ![Array Methods](image-24.png)

-## OOPS in Python
+### OOPS in Python

 --> Python is an object oriented programming language.
---> To map with real world scenarios we started using objects in code.It is called as object orinted programming .
+--> To map with real world scenarios we started using objects in code.It is called as object orinted programming.
+--> Solving a problem by creating object is one of the most popular approaches in programming.
+It is called object oriented programming.
 --> Object-Oriented Programming (OOP) in Python is based on four fundamental principles:

 1. Encapsulation – Wrapping data and methods into a single unit (class) and restricting direct access to some components.